 Much has been written about the two or three years post-Creatures, during which Winslet’s career skyrocketed while Lynskey’s came to a halt.
 Possessed of a lack of industry know-how, an inherent shyness and girl-next-door looks (qualities that would nowadays be championed), you could argue that, if anything, she was just a little too ahead of her time.

-Fast-forward to the early-noughties: Lynskey had resurfaced — quietly, without fuss — in a string of character-y film parts.
-It’s a period I recall with great nostalgia.
+Fast-forward to the early-noughties: Lynskey had resurfaced — quietly, without fuss — in a succession of character-y supporting parts stretching from the teen-centric likes of Detroit Rock City and But I’m a Cheerleader (both 1999), to serious arthouse fare — The Cherry Orchard (1999); Snakeskin (2000); Shooters (2002) — and the higher echelons of Hollywood: Ever After (1998), Coyote Ugly (2000), Abandon (2002), and Sweet Home Alabama (2002).
+It’s a period I recall with immense nostalgia.
 Social media hadn’t yet erupted; in lieu of Facebook and Twitter, we had Yahoo!
-Groups and the sadly defunct IMDb boards, and it was thanks to those bustling communities that I became acquainted with — and initiated into — a loyal army of Melanie Lynskey superfans.
-The rest of the world hadn’t yet caught on to the fact that the other Heavenly Creature was back in the game . . . but in cyberspace, a dutiful team of admirers was cheering her on.
+Groups and the sadly defunct IMDb message boards, and it was thanks to those bustling communities that I became acquainted with — and initiated into — a loyal army of self-professed Melanie Lynskey superfans.
+The rest of the world hadn’t yet caught on to the fact that the other Heavenly Creature was back in the game and doing miraculous things . . . but in cyberspace, a dutiful team of admirers was cheering her on.

-There’s just something about those eyes, those deep brown whirlpools of emotion.
-(Jason Reitman — her director on Up in the Air — nailed it when he described them as “constantly joyful, and constantly on the verge of tears.”)
+There’s just something about those eyes, those brown, bottomless whirlpools of emotion.
+(Jason Reitman, her director on 2009’s Up in the Air, nailed it when he described them as “constantly joyful, and constantly on the verge of tears.”)
 Her visage alone speaks volumes, and it’s the shrewd, delicate little spaces in-between dialogue where Lynskey’s performances spring to life.

-Watch for the tenacity in her expression as she forces her way to the front of a crowd in Flags of Our Fathers; her aching, desolate gaze during an impromptu pole dance in Away We Go; a sparkle of sorrowful embarrassment when she realises the extent of her husband’s duplicity in The Informant!; the way her nose twitches and her lips quiver as she cavorts with her secret beau in Hello I Must Be Going; the frantic glugging of glass-after-glass of wine in The Intervention; a forlorn scowl that screams of stifled disappointment in I Don’t Feel at Home in This World Anymore . . . it’s precious moments such as these that make Lynskey’s work so accessible, captivating, and real.
+Watch for the tenacity in her expression as she forces her way to the front of a crowd in Flags of Our Fathers (2006); her aching, desolate gaze during an impromptu pole dance in Away We Go (2009); a sparkle of sorrowful embarrassment when she realises the extent of her husband’s duplicity in The Informant!
+(2009); the way her nose twitches and her lips quiver as she cavorts with her secret beau in Hello I Must Be Going (2012); the frantic glugging of glass-after-glass of wine in The Intervention (2016); a forlorn scowl that screams of stifled disappointment in I Don’t Feel at Home in This World Anymore (2017) . . . it’s precious moments such as these that make Lynskey’s work so accessible, captivating, and real.

-The fact that she’s finally getting to play the sort of characters (messed-up, three-dimensional women) that should’ve been entrusted to her from day one comes as no surprise.
-Lynskey’s abilities have always been evident, and her magical way of squeezing the utmost out of her time in front of the camera — whether top-billed or slaying it in three scenes — is nothing short of extraordinary.
+The fact that, finally, she’s getting to tackle the type of characters that should’ve been entrusted to her from day one — messed-up, three-dimensional women — comes as no surprise; Lynskey’s capabilities have always stood prominently on display, and her shrewd knack for squeezing the utmost out of her time in front of the camera, whether top-billed or slaying it in three scenes, is nothing shy of magical.